Code-Institute-Submissions/trent-assignment/README.md

 # trent-assignment
-#This is my assignment.
+#This is deprecated.

-#UI/UX
--socpe
--stategy
+Please see in master2.